YKonyalicetin/AirbnbBerlinDemandAnalysis/README.md

-# Analysis of Deman for Airbnb Acommodation in Berlin
+# Analysis and Prediction of Demand for Airbnb Acommodations in Berlin
 Analysis of Airbnb Data for the city of Berlin.